datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 If no config file is supplied to the ``create`` subcommand, the default is used.

-Let's create a new toy catalog with a new config, specifying a new name, a new logo, and new colours for the links.
+Let's create a new toy catalog with a new config, specifying a new name, a new logo, and new colors for the links.
 This will be the content of the config file, in ``YAML`` format:

 .. runrecord:: _examples/DL-101-182-112